 In March of 2009, Scott was invited as a special guest

-to play at an event in a small Canadian prairie town that had no airport.
-The closest place to land would have been several
+to play at an event in a small Canadian prairie town.
+The closest place to land would have been several hours away in Billings,

-hours away in Billings, Montana.
+Montana.
 Scott decided to take a longer route with an even longer history.

 This would be no ordinary artist retreat.